1. Regulatory framework

 6.2 Where currency/exchange/finance or capital controls do exist:

-In Turkey, whilst the prevention against foreign currency transactions is stipulated under Decree No.32 on the Protection of the Value of the Turkish Currency, the limitations on capital movements are regulated under the Capital Movements Circular.
-In addition, the Banking Regulation and Supervision Agency has recently enacted a decision regarding restrictions on commercial cash loans to be used by the companies depending on their foreign exchange assets.
+In Turkey, while the prevention against foreign currency transactions is stipulated under Decree No.32 on the Protection of the Value of the Turkish Currency, the limitations on capital movements are regulated under the Capital Movements Circular.
+In addition, the Banking Regulation and Supervision Agency has enacted a decision regarding restrictions on commercial cash loans to be used by the companies depending on their foreign exchange assets.

 6.2.1 What is the approval regime and process in place?

 As per the Capital Movement Circular (the “Circular”), the disbursement of loans from abroad is subject to several limitations.
 To prevent disbursements against the provisions of the Circular, legal entities receiving transfers exceeding USD 50,000 in all foreign currencies and TRY 250,000 for Turkish Lira transfers should submit a declaration to the receiving bank stating whether the transfer is linked to a loan issued abroad.
-If the legal entity does not submit such declaration, the transfer will not be completed, and returned.
+If the legal entity does not submit such declaration, the transfer will not be completed and will be returned.

 6.2.2 Must permission be sought for each transaction, or can pre-approvals take place (subject to defined limitation, or otherwise)?